Ctrl-Arnav/ARIES-Hazard-Detection-System/README.md

 ARIES considers if the hazard is near an unprotected person?
 By fusing PPE Detection with Fire Proximity, it identifies when a person is in a "Red Zone" without a helmet or vest, providing a higher level of situational awareness.

+ARIES is intentionally deployed as a web-hosted system, not a closed local application.
+This design choice is critical to its role as an emergency intelligence layer, not just a detection model.

+From Isolated Cameras to a Connected Emergency Grid

+Traditional safety cameras are:

+isolated
+viewable only on-site

+By hosting ARIES as a web-accessible system, we transform existing camera infrastructure into a shared, intelligent emergency grid.

+Website hosting enables:

+Centralized situational awareness
+Multiple camera feeds (webcams, uploaded footage, remote devices) can be analyzed through a single backend.

+Device-agnostic access
+Any authorized responder can view analytics from:

+control rooms

+laptops

+tablets

+low-power edge terminals
+without installing specialized software.

+Real-time decision support
+Instead of raw video, responders receive:

+severity-aware alerts

+hazard area coverage

+human–hazard context
+directly in the browser.

 ## System Architecture & Design